-TG Therapeutics partnered with the US Oncology Network and other select centers throughout the United States on the study, with Jeff Sharman, MD, Medical Director for Hematology Research, US Oncology Network, as the Study Chair.
-This trial has completed enrollment.
+The trial, entitled "A Multi-center Phase 2 Study with Safety Run-in Evaluating the Efficacy and Safety of Ublituximab in Combination with Ibrutinib in Patients with Select B-Cell Malignancies," enrolled patients with CLL and MCL who are eligible to receive ibrutinib.
+TG Therapeutics has partnered with the US Oncology Network and other select centers throughout the United States on the study, with Jeff Sharman, MD, Medical Director for Hematology Research, US Oncology Network, as the Study Chair.

-Final data from this study was presented on the MCL cohort at the 57th Annual American Society of Hematology (ASH) meeting held in December 2015, and on the CLL cohort at the 13th International Congress on Malignant Lymphoma (ICML), held in June 2015 and recently published in full in the British Journal of Haematology and is summarized below:
+Preliminary data from this study was presented at the 56th Annual American Society of Hematology (ASH) meeting held in San Francisco, CA. and is summarized below:

-In the CLL cohort, TG-1101 in combination with ibrutinib was well tolerated in the 45 patients evaluable for safety, with day 1 infusion related reactions (IRR) being the most frequently reported adverse event (regardless of causality).
-In the MCL cohort, the combination was well tolerated in the 15 patients evaluable for safety, with fatigue being the most frequently reported adverse event (regardless of causality).
-Overall, in both CLL and MCL, aside from day 1 IRR, the addition of TG-1101 did not appear to alter the safety profile seen historically with single agent ibrutinib.
-Of the 60 patients treated, 41 CLL and 15 MCL patients were evaluable for response.
-The combination displayed marked clinical activity, reporting an 88% (35/41) response rate in patients with CLL, a 95% (19/21) response rate in those CLL patients with high-risk cytogenetics, and an 87% (13/15) response rate in patients with MCL.
+TG-1101 in combination with ibrutinib was well tolerated in the 54 patients evaluable for safety, with day 1 infusion related reactions (IRR) being the most frequently reported adverse event (regardless of causality).
+Only two Grade 3 or 4 adverse events were observed in > 5% of patients: IRR (6%) and neutropenia (6%).
+Overall, aside from day 1 IRR, the addition of TG-1101 did not appear to alter the safety profile seen historically with single agent ibrutinib.

+Of the 54 patients treated, 39 CLL and 8 MCL patients were evaluable for response (2 SLL patients were enrolled and also included in the safety analysis).
+The 5 CLL patients who were not evaluable included 3 who discontinued due to an adverse event and 2 who withdrew consent prior to their first efficacy assessment.